Do you need medical payment coverage on auto insurance?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Auto insurance can be quite confusing.
-With several different types of coverage and different coverage amounts available, many consumers do not know what they really need and what they don’t.
+Do you need medical on car insurance?
+Medical payments coverage auto insurance can be quite confusing.
+With several different types of coverage and different coverage amounts available besides auto medical payments coverage, many consumers do not know what they really need and what they don’t.

-Often this can lead to people paying for insurance they do not need, or worse yet, not paying for coverage that they should have.
+Often this can lead to people paying for insurance they do not need, or worse yet, not paying for coverage that they should have in an effort to find cheap auto insurance.

-To understand more about your options in insurance coverage and to get the best available rates, consider using a car insurance comparison tool online.
+To understand more about medical payment coverage on auto insurance and to get the best available rates, read on.

-Start comparing car insurance rates now by using our free tool above!
+Start comparing auto medical payments rates now by using our free tool above.

-If your state does not require med pay coverage, your car insurance company may require you to reject the coverage in writing if you choose not to have it.
+If your state does not require med pay coverage, your auto insurance company may require you to reject the coverage in writing if you choose not to have it.

-The positive side to med pay is that it is not dependent upon who is at fault.
+The positive side to car insurance medical coverage is that it is not dependent upon who is at fault.

-Insurance companies are required to allow their drivers to use it, even if they were the ones that caused the accident.
+Insurance companies are required to allow their drivers to use medical coverage on an auto insurance policy, even if they were the ones that caused the accident.

 One of the biggest expenses related to auto accidents is for the necessary medical care that follows.